A prime decomposition theorem for string links in a thickened surface: Preliminaries

 \begin{definition} [$\ell$-admissible isotopy] Let $F,F'$ be cutting surfaces for a string link $\ell$.
 An isotopy taking $F$ to $F'$ is called \emph{$\ell$-admissible} if at each moment of the transformation the surface remains a cutting surface for $\ell$. \end{definition}

-\begin{definition} [Equivalent cutting surfaces] Cutting surfaces $F$ and $F'$ for a string link $\ell$ are \emph{equivalent} if there is a $\ell$-admissible isotopy taking $F$ to $F'$.
+\begin{definition} [Equivalent cutting surfaces] Cutting surfaces $F$ and $F'$ for a string link $\ell$ are \emph{equivalent} if there is an $\ell$-admissible isotopy taking $F$ to $F'$.
 In this case, we will write $F \simeq F'$. \end{definition}

-We denote by the same symbol $\simeq$ both the braid-equivalence of string links and the equivalence of cutting surfaces.
+We denote by the same symbol $\simeq$ both the braid equivalence of string links and the equivalence of cutting surfaces.
 This should not lead to confusion because, in all cases, the type of object in question is clear from the context.

 It is well-known that there is a correspondence between classical braids and isotopies of a disk.
 An analogous correspondence for the same reasons takes place between surface braids and isotopies of the corresponding surface.
-In our context, this implies that disjoint cutting surfaces $F,F'$ for a string link $\ell$ are equivalent if and only if the free string link $\ell'$ that is the part of $\ell$ lying between $F$ and $F'$ is a braid up to braid-equivalence.
+In our context, this implies that disjoint cutting surfaces $F,F'$ for a string link $\ell$ are equivalent if and only if the free string link $\ell'$ that is the part of $\ell$ lying between $F$ and $F'$ is a braid up to braid equivalence.